ugputu18/vcshelper/README.md

 vc push
 ```

-To configure tools you should place `.vcshelper` file to the root of your project.
+To configure tool you should place `.vcshelper` file to the root of your project.
 Syntax is:

 ```
 <folder relative to root, dot is allowed> <git|hg>